 Adopt A Pit provides you with everything you need to foster a rescued dog.
 You will be provided with a crate, collar, food, and any necessary medications for your rescued dog.
 We provide all medical care and vetting for your foster dog.
 We provide you with instructions and guidance to help you reintroduce your rescued dog to what a dog's life should be.
 As a new foster you will not be given more than you can handle.
 We never expect fosters to take on aggressive dogs.
 If you are uncomfortable with your rescued dog's behavior, our Foster Counselors and Support Team are available to discuss your concerns and work through them with you.
 You will also have access to our team of fosters who are available to offer guidance and advice to help you every step of the way.
 You will never be alone.
 We want fostering to be a rewarding experience - for both you and the dog!

 Our foster families will tell you that fostering is a very fulfilling experience.
 You are not just providing a transitional home for a dog - you are literally saving a life.
 The majority of the dogs we foster are pulled from high-kill shelters and we are asked to take them because they are deemed "unadoptable" for a variety of reasons - illness, injury, because they are scared, and unfortunately, because of their breed.
+We take the dogs that other rescues won't - the medical cases, the old, the dogs that may take a long time to get adopted.
 We pull them right before their time is up.
 Often times if we don't take them, they will die.
 We are truly their last chance.